vectorNull/vectorNull/README.md

 My name is Jose (aka. vectorNull) and I'm a Backend Developer and Security Researcher.
 I'm a graduate of General Assembly's Software Engineering Immersive program but have been around the tech world for many years.
 I have my CompTIA Security+, eLearnSecurity's eJPT and am working on eLearnSecurity's WAPT certification.
 Here's a short list of my skills:

-* Javascirpt
+* JavaScript / TypeScript
-* NodeJS / Express / NestJS
+* NodeJS / Express
 * Java (learning it now)
 * Microservice Architecture / Distributed Systems
 * Docker